Royal Palace of Bucharest: The old Royal Palace – Golescu Mansion (1812–1937)

 Between 1812 and 1815, the Golescu Mansion was built at the place of the present Royal Palace.
 It belonged to stolnic Dinicu Golescu, a high-ranking aristocrat (boyar).
 The house was built in Neoclassical style and had 25 rooms, a quite large house for the Bucharest of that era.
 In 1837, the Golescu Mansion became the official residence of Prince (Hospodar) of Wallachia, Alexandru II Ghica.
 From 1859 to 1866, the Prince (styled Domnitor after 1862) of the United Principalities of Wallachia and Moldavia, Alexandru Ioan Cuza, used the Golescu Mansion as his official residence.

 In February 1866, Cuza was removed from the throne by a political coalition of Liberals and Conservatives (see "Monstrous coalition") and the German Prince Karl of Hohenzollern-Sigmaringen (who would rule as Carol I) was invited to become Domnitor of the country, by then officially known as Romania.
-On 10 May 1866, Prince Carol arrived in Bucharest for the first time and the aristocrats offered him the Golescu Mansion as state residence.
-During his reign, King Carol somehow enlarged and optimised the Golescu Mansion, that was neither large enough, nor presented the appropriate spaces or the required monumentality for official royal duties.
+On 10 May 1866, Prince Carol I arrived in Bucharest for the first time and the aristocrats offered him the Golescu Mansion as state residence.
+During his reign, king Carol I made various changes to the mansion.
 After gaining its independence from the Ottoman Empire in the Russo-Turkish War, Romania was proclaimed a kingdom in 1881, with the mansion now serving as Royal Palace.
+As the Golescu mansion was neither large enough nor had it the appropriate spaces for official duties, it was enlarged by a new wing, which included the main state rooms such as the throne hall.

 In 1926, a fire destroyed the main building of the old Royal Palace.
 The royal family then used Cotroceni Palace as its official residence in Bucharest (Cotroceni was built by King Carol I as a residence for the young couple Ferdinand and Maria, during their tenure as Crown Princes).
 Since a total renovation was necessary, the remains of the old palace were demolished during the ample reconstruction performed in 1936–1937.